China Railway Xi'an Group

-China Railway Xi'an Group, officially abbreviated as CR Xi'an or CR-Xi'an, formerly, Xi'an Railway Administration is a subsidiaries company under the jurisdiction of the China Railway (formerly the Ministry of Railway).
+China Railway Xi'an Group, officially abbreviated as CR Xi'an or CR-Xi'an, formerly, Xi'an Railway Administration is a subsidiary company under the jurisdiction of the China Railway (formerly the Ministry of Railway).
+The company was founded in 2005 as a bureau and incorporated as a company in 2017.

 It supervises the railway network within Shaanxi and northeastern parts of Sichuan.
-The company was founded in 2005 as a bureau and incorporated as a company in 2017.